openapiby/www.openapi.by/README.md

 ### What we do

-Our goal (if possible) is to help efforts to clarify and enable the usag of Open APIs on governmental, business and personal level, providing public place for discussion and open playground for all interested parties.
+Our goal (if possible) is to help efforts to clarify and enable the usage of Open APIs on governmental, business and personal level, providing public place for discussion and open playground for all interested parties.
 We are still doing this in our free time, because we believe that waiting for something to